 These preparations for the fast of Yom Kippur will be different from your normal routine, but they can serve as a concrete reminder of the approaching Day of Atonement.

 Copyright © 1989 - 2020 Michael M. Segal, MD, PhD.
-This document may

 For an article on fasting for Yom Kippur written from the perspective of a runner and a rabbi by the late Rabbi Richard Israel click here

-.
 Other Yom Kippur fasting articles: